cbergen/11ty-nostrils/source/index.md

 ### 4. Start a dev server

+Changes to Eleventy content, Typescript/JavaScript, and CSS all trigger automatic updates in the browser.

 ```
 npm run dev
 ```

 ### 5. Build for production

+The final build is output to the "build" directory.

 ```
 npm run build